ONLINE Sale of the Angelus in Chailly-en-Bière

 Julie Alves : 01 80 81 90 08

-We do not make shipments or shuttles for the sales of the Angelus in Chailly en Bière.
+We do not make expeditions nor shuttles for the sales of the Angelus in Chailly en Bière.

-Osenat staff will not be able to help with the loading of bulky lots.
+Osenat staff will not be authorized to assist in the loading of bulky lots.

 CONDITIONS AND INFORMATION PRINCIPALLY